 - Banks and Financial Services

 - Women Leaders in Blockchain

 The authors regard the Internet governance model as a good template.
 They believe, for a growing list of global challenges, self-organizing collaborations can both achieve global cooperation, governance, and problem solving and make faster, stronger progress than traditional state-based institutions.

-(End of Part 3.
+(End of Part 3 out of 9.
 To be continued in the next article)